timm/py/es/README.md

 ## Files

+- /lib : suppport files. e.g. data and vim config files.
-- `/data` : example data files.
+- /lib/data : example data files.
 In my data files, names are shown in row1.
 Upper case names are numerics (others are symbolic).
   Numbers ending with `+,-` are goals to be minimized or maximzed
-- `/etc : low-level suppport files. e.g. vim config files.
 - `/.gitignore` :  things not to save in git
 - `/eg.py` : demos of the working system
 - `/es.py` : the core system